All Episodes

 But he's done a hell of a job.

-And uh I mean, both on everything from access to voting to infrastructure to a whole range of things.
+And I mean, both on everything from access to voting to infrastructure to a whole range of things.

 That's why it's so sad.

-Can you really say that he has done quote hell of a job if he's accused of sexually harassing?
+Can you really say that he has done, quote, hell of a job if he's accused of sexually harassing?

-That was a question.
+That was the question.

 He did.

-No, the question was correct me if I'm wrong.
+No, the question was, correct me if I'm wrong.

-Well, how was he as a governor general?
+How was he as a governor general?

 Outside of his personal behavior.

-Okay, can you separate the two?
+Can you separate the two?

 I was asked a specific question.

-All right, here to weigh in on this, other issues.
+All right, here to weigh in on this other issues.

 That's pretty obvious, by the way.

-Uh a lot of news on the economy we want to get into with Carol today.
+A lot of news on the economy we want to get into with Carol today.

 Thanks for having me, Sean.

-It's it's hilarious.
+It's hilarious.

-Random journalism, a rare moment of objectivity, okay.
+Random journalism, a rare moment of objectivity.

-Uh not bad either.
+Not bad either.

-Uh Carol, your tick.
+Carol, your tick.

 Well, first, the most important question, Sean, is does he get to keep the Emmy?

-That's the the one thing on everybody's mind for this hell of a job that he did, does he get to keep that at the end of the day?
+For this hell of a job that he did, does he get to keep that at the end of the day?

-I think he did do a hell of a job, but hell is not a good word in my opinion.
+I think he did do a hell of a job, but hell is not a good word, in my opinion.

 He got to write a leadership book.

-He got that Emmy, and now you can do all of that and have no accountability, but now this is the thing that brings him down.
+And now you can do all of that and have no accountability.

 That is so incredibly outrageous.

-If if we have equal justice and equal application of laws, this is the beginning, not the end.
+If we have equal justice and equal application of laws, this is the beginning, not the end.

 The problem is, Derek, is I don't believe that exists any longer in America.